Christian views on masturbation: Early church

-Scholars such as Raj Bhala and Kathryn M. Kueny say that Clement's statement includes both coitus interruptus and masturbation, the acts which make "injury to nature".
+Scholars such as Raj Bhala and Kathryn M. Kueny say that Clement's statements include both coitus interruptus and masturbation, these being the acts which make "injury to nature".
 "The use of spermicidal potions" is also included within it, according to Kueny.
-John G. Younger considers that Clement speaks about masturbation as well "masculine women and effeminate men" in his Paedagogus, make mention of violating the nature "to have sex for any other purpose than to produce children".
+John G. Younger notes that Clement speaks about masturbation as well as "masculine women and effeminate men" in his Paedagogus.
+He says Clement makes mention that it is to violate the laws of nature "to have sex for any other purpose than to produce children".